ifm/documentation/PLC/tcp_ip_interface.md

 | 0x0030 | `PLC_RESULT_FRAME` | See [PLC result frame](#plc-result-frame-description)                                    |             |

 #### PLC Result frame description
-As of firmware version 1.20.29, the protocol version used for the result frame is v2.1.
+From firmware version 1.21.6, the protocol version used for the result frame is v3.1.

 <table border="1" cellspacing="0" cellpadding="5">
   <thead>